NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 All servers in an anycast set must be able to verify the Server Cookies constructed by all other servers in that anycast set at all times.
-Therefore it is vital that the Server Secret is shared among all servers before it is used to generate Server Cookies.
+Therefore it is vital that the Server Secret is shared among all servers before it is used to generate Server Cookies on any server.

 Also, to maximize maintaining established relationships between clients and servers, an old Server Secret should be valid for verification purposes for a